-Some models have a preinstalled CD-ROM drive.
-CD-ROM drives can play back or read from a CD, but cannot write information to it.
-CD-ROM drives use industry standard, 12 cm (4.75-inch) CDs.
+Some models have preinstalled CD-ROM, CD-RW (CD-Rewritable), or DVD drives.
+CD-ROM drives can play back or read a CD, but cannot write information to it.
+CD-RW drives use prerecorded or recordable CDs.
+DVD drives can play back CDs, CD-RWs, and DVD discs.
+DVD technology allows for more data storage over CD-ROM and CD-RW, therefore, DVD drives use DVD recording media.
+CD-ROM and CD-RW drives use industry standard, 12 cm (4.75-inch) CDs.

-Follow these guidelines when using a CD-ROM drive:
+Follow these guidelines when using a CD-ROM, CD-RW, or DVD drive:

 - Do not place the drive where there is:

 - High temperature

 - High humidity

 - Excessive dust

 - Excessive vibration or sudden shock

 - An inclined surface

 - Direct sunlight

-- Do not insert any object other than a CD into the drive.
+- Use only prerecorded CDs in CD-ROM drives.
+Use prerecorded CDs and CD-RWs in CD-RW drives.
+Use DVDs, CD-RWs, and prerecorded CDs in DVD drives.
+DVDs and CD-RWs will not work in CD-ROM drives.
+Do not insert any object other than a compact disc or DVD into a CD or DVD drive.

 - Before moving the computer, remove the CD from the drive.